lesandie/tinybird_nyc_taxi/README.md

 The query above returns the avg and std values of the three different variables we're going to study (trip_time, passenger_count, trip_distance).
 In order to test our model we’re going to calculate the z-score manually because we will have to adjust the acceptable range for the outliers.
 The query above will be a node of our pipe named *calculate_avg_std*.

-As avg and std are aggregated values from the 3 variable series we could use a CTE, subquery or a function to automate the calculus of the z-score for each trip.
-Of course querying directly the endpoint with a Python script would be another way to solve this.
+As avg and std are aggregated values from the 3 variable series, probably we could use a CTE, subquery ~~or a function~~ (UDF not supported ClickHouse) to automate the calculus of the z-score for each trip.
+Of course querying directly the endpoint with a Python script would be the easiest solution.

 **UPDATE 18-05-2021**:
-*After giving it some thoughts and reading the ClickHouse documentation, I think there is a possible solution to automate the z-score calculus, using the* ``` AggregatingMergeTree``` *Engine and the* ```AggregateFuntion()```*.I'll give it a try.*
+*After giving it some thoughts and reading the ClickHouse/Tinybird documentation, I think there is a possible solution (long shot but..)to automate the z-score calculus, using the* ``` AggregatingMergeTree``` *Engine and the* ```AggregateFunction()```*.I'll give it a try.
+Still the posibility of the Python script is there*.

 The next query is the node name *calculate_z_scores* using the data obtained in the *calculate_avg_std* node: